microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/dailyuserinsightmetricsroot-list-activeusersbreakdown.md

 ---
-title: "List activeUsersBreakdownMetrics"
+title: "List daily activeUsersBreakdown"
-description: "Get a list of the activeUsersBreakdownMetric objects and their properties."
+description: "Get a list of the daily activeUsersBreakdownMetric objects and their properties."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"
 doc_type: apiPageType
 ---

-# List daily activeUsersBreakdownMetrics
+# List daily activeUsersBreakdown
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [activeUsersBreakdownMetric](../resources/activeusersbreakdownmetric.md) objects and their properties.
+Get a breakdown of the daily [activeUsersBreakdownMetric](../resources/activeusersbreakdownmetric.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).